-This article discusses why it is important to classify HPAPIs and how they are evaluated, how HPAPI facilities are qualified, and strategies to ensure containment and safety when handling HPAPIs.
+In this article, learn about why it is important to classify HPAPIs, how HPAPIs are evaluated, how facilities are qualified to handle highly potent API, and strategies to ensure containment and safety when handling HPAPIs.

 Why is it important to classify HPAPIs?